seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 ## Simple Video Streaming

-Now, we can try something more interesting. `React\Http\Response` constructor can accept an instance of [ReactPHP ReadableStreamInterface](https://github.com/reactphp/stream#readablestreaminterface) as a response body.
+Now, we can try something more interesting. `React\Http\Response` constructor can accept an instance of [ReactPHP ReadableStreamInterface](https://github.com/reactphp/stream#readablestreaminterface){:target="_blank"} as a response body.
 A readable stream is used to read data from the source in a continuous fashion, instead of loading the whole file into the memory.
 This allows us to *stream* data directly into the response body.
-Check [this article]({% post_url 2017-06-12-phpreact-streams %}) if you want to know more about ReactPHP streams.
+Check [this article]({% post_url 2017-06-12-phpreact-streams %}){:target="_blank"} if you want to know more about ReactPHP streams.

 For example, we can open file `bunny.mp4` (you can download it from the [Github](https://github.com/seregazhuk/reactphp-blog-series/blob/master/http/media/bunny.mp4)) in a read mode, create a `ReadableResourceStream` with it and then provide this stream as a response body like this: